EngineeringSoftware/gobash/README.md

 keeping API naming alike).
-Definitely not saying you should program in `gobash` instead of Go, but if you do end up writing a few lines in `bash` then they could look similar or give a similar feel like those -you write in Go.
+Definitely not saying you should program in `gobash` instead of Go, but if you do end up writing a few lines in `bash` then they could look similar or give a similar feel like those you write in Go.
 We will see how much that holds.

 ### Design